alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 >
 > However, they also add a considerable amount of complexity and uncertainty to Terraform usage.
 Firstly, Terraform cannot model the actions of provisioners as part of a plan because they can in principle take any action.
 Secondly, successful use of provisioners requires coordinating many more details than Terraform usage usually requires: direct network access to your servers, issuing Terraform credentials to log in, making sure that all of the necessary external software is installed, etc.

 In fact, it is quite possible to do configuration management just using Terraform's own features and UserData scripts.
-This should work fine - a lot of the time.
-But if you foresee yourself outgrowing this - if your use-case might grow to include configuration management of complex applications running on Linux or Windows - the use of as provisioner like the Puppet provisioner (or the Chef provisioner and some others) deserves consideration.
+This should work fine ... most of the time!
+But if you foresee yourself outgrowing UserData - and believe me you need to think hard about this because you don't want to ever run into the limits of UserData as your configuration management solution because you'll probably discover that you have no choice other than to rewrite everything!
+So, if your use-case might grow to include configuration management of complex applications running on Linux or Windows, the use of a provisioner like the Puppet provisioner (or the Chef provisioner or some of the others) deserves consideration.

 I can imagine that the requirement to also have Puppet Bolt on the machine running Terraform is going to be an issue for some users.
 If this provisioner is the _only_ reason to use Puppet Bolt, you may decide to do your configuration management another way.
 But with that said, Puppet Bolt is a quite powerful tool that also deserves consideration.